Big Four (World War I)

 The Big Four or the Four Nations refer to the four top Allied powers of World War I and their leaders who met at the Paris Peace Conference in January 1919.
 The Big Four is also known as the Council of Four.
 It was composed of Georges Clemenceau of France, David Lloyd George of the United Kingdom, Vittorio Emanuele Orlando of Italy, and Woodrow Wilson of the United States.

+Among the Big Four, only Clemenceau could speak and understand both English and French.
+Orlando didn't know English, while Lloyd George and Wilson didn't know French.
+Therefore Orlando and Wilson had no direct means of communication.

 Georges Clemenceau

 Georges Benjamin Clemenceau (French pronunciation: [ʒɔʁʒ klemɑ̃so]; 28 September 1841 – 24 November 1929) was a French politician, physician, and journalist.
 He served as the Prime Minister of France from 1906 to 1909, and again from 1917 to 1920.

 He is commonly nicknamed "Le Tigre" (The Tiger) and "Père-la-Victoire" (Father Victory) for his determination as a wartime leader.

 Succeeding Paul Painlevé as premier in November 1917, Clemenceau formed a coalition cabinet in which he was also minister of war.
 He renewed the dispirited morale of France, persuaded the allies to agree to a unified command, and pushed the war vigorously until the final victory.
 Leading the French delegation at the Paris Peace Conference, Clemenceau insisted on Germany's disarmament and was never satisfied with the Versailles Treaty.
 He was the main antagonist of Woodrow Wilson, whose ideas he viewed as "too idealistic."
 For nearly the final year of World War One, he led France and was one of the major voices behind the Treaty of Versailles at the Paris Peace Conference (1919) in the aftermath of the war.
 Clemenceau was hoping that there would be more punishment put on Germany after they lost.